sitalab/FlightChain/flight-chain-api/README.md

 For local testing, it is necessary to bootstrap the network with an admin user and some airline/airport users.
 The certificates & pem file are stored in `bootstrap/hfc-key-store` by default

-> **NOTE** You must run this every time you rebuild your blockchain network.
+> **NOTE** You must run this script every time you rebuild your blockchain network.

-First of all, purge all existing keys created from a previous run.

-`rm -rf bootstrap/hfc-key-store`

-`Then you have to enroll an admin user onto the system:

-`node bootstrap/enrollAdmin.js`
+`./setupUsers.sh` - this script will create an admin users, and register users for BA, MIA, GVA & LHR.

-Then you need to register users.
+In addition, you can register other airlines/airports.

-`node bootstrap/registerUser.js <airline/airport code>`

 e.g. this will register a British Airways user and a Miami Airport user

 ```
 node bootstrap/registerUser.js BA
 node bootstrap/registerUser.js MIA
 ```